jorgaires/pinionCoin/README.md

-# PinionCoin - A cryptocurrency blockchain In Node.js (beta)
+# Pinioncoin - A cryptocurrency blockchain In Node.js (beta)

 Instructions to run:
 type 'node mining.js'